Tahir Badakhshi: Biography

 Taher Badakhshi was born in Fayzabad, Badakhshan.
 He completed his primary studies in the province Badakhshan, and then moved to Kabul for continuing his higher education, he completed high school at Habibia School at 1957.
 He entered the University of Kabul and studied economics and law.
 He completed his studies on economics at 1961 and started to work.
-He had worked in the research department of the University till 1967.
+He had worked in the research department of the University until 1967.
 Afterward he began to work in ministries: He went to the department (ministry) of education, where he was working till his detention by the regime at 1978.
-During all these years of political activities he was imprisoned many times: 1964 by the King Zahir Shah's regime "because" of organizing and leading a massive manifestation of student, scholars and regular folks in Kabul.
-In 1969 he was arrested "because" of subversive political activities by the same system.
-In 1975 by the President Daud's regime, a highly conservative ruler supposed by the leftist, "because" of political resistance, and finally in 1978 by the leftist regime of Muhammad Taraki.
+During all these years of political activities he was imprisoned many times: 1964 by the King Zahir Shah's regime because of organizing and leading a massive manifestation of student, scholars and regular folks in Kabul.
+In 1969 he was arrested because of subversive political activities by the same system.
+In 1975 by the President Daud's regime, a highly conservative ruler supposed by the leftist, because of political resistance, and finally in 1978 by the leftist regime of Muhammad Taraki.

 In 1978 he was arrested by the secret service of the Muhammad Taraki government.
 He was kept in solitary confinement at Pole-charkhi prison and had to undergo massive torture by the secret service of the regime and, finally was murdered in prison by Hafizullah Amin in 1979.
 The scale of killings and torture for thousands of citizens was neglected by the global media at that time and ignored widely by regional governments and by Soviet Union and USA.
 The killings by the regime of Amin was the focus of war crimes investigation led by Dutch police and prosecutors, the result was a death list that was published by the Dutch prosecutor's office on 17 September 2013, finally you could read names.

 His spouse Mrs Jamila Badakhshi and their children Walid Arsalan, Rudaba Nilab, Jawid Mazyar and Harun Rozbeh moved in 1985 to Germany and still live there.